 We acknowledge there are similar sites out there that will let you be you without fear of criticism or subjecting your 3,000-word blog post to a popular vote.
 At yeah write, we are committed to teaching our writers the art of transforming their blogs into a valued collection of personal essays.
 If you stick around and get to know us, you’ll find the blogging tribe you’ve been searching for and, perhaps, become a better writer as you go along.

-It’s always been our way of saying thanks for writing, for reading, for hanging out with us by sharing your challenge grid, speakeasy, and, now, the new weekend moonshine posts through other social media outlets.
+It’s always been our way of saying thanks for writing, for reading, for hanging out with us by sharing your challenge grid, speakeasy, weekend moonshine, and new gargleblaster micro-fiction/micro-blog posts through other social media outlets.

 - If you’re on Twitter, we personally share your grid post at least twice: once to get it read, then again to get it some votes.